-This is a simple and easy Greek traditional chicken pie with feta cheese and olive oil.
-It takes only 30 minutes from start to finish!
+A simple and easy Greek leftover chicken pie recipe with feta cheese and olive oil.
+It takes only 30 minutes to make and it has no cream!

 It was made as a simple, quick, easy and nutritious lunch for the men when they were working in the fields.
 You see, women during the old times, had to invent such kind of recipes.